3+3 Early Assurance for the Doctor of Physical Therapy (DPT)

-Students transfer to SUNY Upstate after three years of college.
+Students matriculate in the Physical Therapy program at SUNY Upstate after three undergraduate years of college.
 The first year at Upstate counts for both the fourth year of undergraduate and the first year of graduate study.
-After completing their first year here, students receive a bachelors degree from their undergraduate institution.
-Upon successful completion of two more years of graduate work, students will be awarded a DPT degree from SUNY Upstate Medical University.
+After completing their first year at Upstate, students receive a bachelor's degree from their undergraduate institution.
+Upon successful completion of two additional years of graduate work, students will be awarded a DPT degree from SUNY Upstate Medical University.

-Students accepted under the Early Admission program will not be required to take the GRE (Graduate Record Exam).
-Admitted Early Admission students must complete all prerequisite courses with a grade of “B" or higher, maintain a 3.3 cumulative GPA and a 3.3 prerequisite GPA during their first three years of college.
-Students will also need to continue working or volunteering in a physical therapy setting while enrolled at their undergraduate college.
+Students accepted under the Early Assurance program will not be required to take the GRE (Graduate Record Exam).
+Admitted Early Assurance students must complete all prerequisite courses with a grade of "C" or higher ("B" or higher preferred), and will be required to have a 3.3 cumulative and 3.3 prerequisite GPA by the end of the fall and spring semesters of their junior year.
+Students will also need to continue working or shadowing in a physical therapy setting while enrolled at their undergraduate college.

-High school seniors who meet the following criteria will be considered for acceptance to the 3+3 DPT program at SUNY Upstate Medical University:
+High school seniors who meet the following criteria will be considered for an interview for the 3+3 DPT program at SUNY Upstate Medical University:

-- Unweighted High School Grade Point Average of 90% or higher
+- Recommended minimum unweighted High School Grade Point Average of 90% or higher

 - Four years of science and four years of math.
 Regents, Honors, AP, or IB courses recommended

 - Eight (8) hours of observational experience with a Physical Therapist through participation in a Health Explorers Post, New Visions Program, shadowing or volunteer work is required.
 Applicants need to be able to articulate what Physical Therapists do and be knowledgeable about the field of Physical Therapy.
 Applicants can e-mail firstname.lastname@example.org updates of any shadowing completed after submission of the application no later than February 1.